A Child’s Experience with a Postpartum Depressed Mother

 “You have gone through enough horrible things to sit down and cry for the rest of your life, but it will not help you”!

 Stephanie decided to take these words in and never wanted to show that she had suffered anything.
 She finished her schooling and took an education in the fashion branch.
 When you meet her you see a polite, smiling and beautiful young woman who makes plans for the future and travels abroad more than many.
 A longer period of sessions with a psychologist has helped her very much to understand what she has been through.

-Stephanie is very conscious about not having got a basic foundations of security but still knows that her parents love her the way they have been able to love her.
-She builds her life on her own decisions and try to keep her boundaries.
-It’s obvious that these hardships from childhood has matured her in an early age.
+Stephanie is very conscious about not having got a basic foundation of security but still knows that her parents love her the way they have been able to love her.
+She builds her life on her own decisions and tries to keep her boundaries.
+It’s obvious that these hardships from childhood have matured her at an early age.